| Competition

 Work on many of the issues before the WTO Working Group is proceeding

 rapidly in various fora shaped by competition policy and legal developments.
+2.7 In particular, ICC encourages the WTO Working Group to carefully

 consider in the broader competition policy context, the application